Damdev-95/skill2mastery/week_four/project_task3.md

 ## Welcome to Task 3

-The recent mangemnet team has instructed the CIO for an informational web page about the company.
+The recent mangement team has instructed the CIO for an informational web page about the company.

 As the cloud engineer , you are meant to implement this within the next 48 hours